ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 The function **is not executed** at this point!
 This is the browser that will execute the function when the user actually clicks on the button.

 ::: info
-Such functions are generally called _callbacks_ because we give them to the browser (or to another piece of code), which is in charge of executing it (or calling it back) when "something" happen at some unknown point in the future.
+Such functions are generally called _callbacks_ because we give them to the browser (or to another piece of code), which is in charge of executing it (or calling it back) when "something" happens at some unknown point in the future.
 :::

 Another way of writing this, would have been therefore to declare the function at the same time we pass it as an argument: